-Three types of pipes are used when installing gas lines: steel, copper and brass.
+Three types of pipes are used when installing gas lines: steel, copper, and brass.
 Black steel is the most commonly used.
 In some areas, using other varieties of metal such as copper is prohibited.
 In some cases, plastic piping has been allowed.
 Plastic piping, however, is primarily used in commercial projects.
 Before installing a gas line, you should always find out what materials are accepted in your area.

-Where is gas line in a house
+Where is the gas line in a house

 Knowing where your gas line and shut off valve is in a house is essential, especially if you ever need repairs or there is a leak in the gas line.
 Anytime you plan to install or repair a gas line, you should shut the gas off first.

 Finding the main shut off valve for a home gas line is relatively easy, as the main valve should be next to the gas meter.
 The main shut off valve is also known as the street-side valve.
-For safety sake, utility companies usually prefer you not shut the gas off at the street-side valve.
+For safety’s sake, utility companies usually prefer you not shut the gas off at the street-side valve.
 Rather, shut the gas off at the house-side valve.
 The house-side valve is usually located near where the line first enters the house.

 Can gas line run through chimney